aimazing/aimazing.github.io/iOS.md

 ## RecognizerError
 ---
 * HEADSET_PLUGGED: Error when headset is detected
-* HEADER_TIMEOUT: Error when time receving second header exceed
-* CHECKSUM_ERROR: Error when the received message can't match with checksum
 * TOKEN_NOT_FOUND: Error when the TOKEN received hasn't found on server
 * NOT_REGISTERED: Error when Recognizer hasn't registered yet